joelmoxley/founder-playbook/II. Finance/01 - VC Pitch/04 - EoE - Software Pitch Deck Comparisons/md/03 - Sequoia - Pitch Deck Structure.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This series B fundraising pitch deck by LinkedI provides an example of a growth stage pitch deck by an internet startup.
+This series B fundraising pitch deck by LinkedI provides an example of a growth stage pitch deck by an internet startup.
 LinkedIn provides an online professional network with related services.

 Credit: [Sequoia Capital](http://www.sequoiacap.com)